Jabulani-N/holbertonschool-higher_level_programming/python-input_output/README.md

 writing to file uses the following syntax: `f.write(string)` where f has been made equal to an opened file., and string is what you want to write to the file.

-to read and write a file, one must use r+. rw does not work. 'a' opens the file for appending
+to read and write a file, one must use r+. rw does not work. 'a' opens the file for appending.

+- when a file is opened for appending, uwsing write will append to the file instead of overwriting it.